-233. Modeling carried out for sensitive receptor locations show that all the predicted levels are well below the threshold levels for different land uses set by FTA except at 5 receptor locations where the vibration levels are expected to be higher than the threshold value during construction stage due to Pile Driver (impact and vibratory).
+217. Modeling carried out for sensitive receptor locations show that all the predicted levels are well below the threshold levels for different land uses set by FTA except at 5 receptor locations where the vibration levels at the closest receptor locations are expected to be higher than the threshold value during construction stage due to Pile Driver (impact and vibratory).
 These locations must be addressed during construction stage and no impact piling will be carried out for construction works.
+These locations are not the households of the Siddhartha alignment , hence the propagation impact on nearby community will be negligible.
 The receptors are located in elevated sections.
-Details of all receptors are given in Table 24.
+Details of all receptors are given in Table 56.